zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 A couple of things to note:

 * By default you will land on the **Console** panel.
 The Console is a panel in the DevTools where Chrome executes commands that you type there.
-The Console is not unique to Chrome.
-All major browsers have one.
-We will cover the Console in more detail in later articles.

 * Everything inside the <span style="color:#960064">dark pink</span> box is called a **panel**.
 To the left of the Console panel, for example, is the **Elements** panel.